cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 After Before
 Value: 10
 ```
-The new print merging functionality is available on the experimental optimization level.
-The `format` instruction is also supported by the emulator, allowing to experiment with the new print support right away in the web app.
+The `format` instruction is also supported by the emulator, allowing you to experiment with the new print support right away in the web app.

 ## New drawing commands